Flexing RISC-V Instruction Subset Processors to Extreme Edge: Introduction

-Conventional Silicon-based electronics struggle to meet the requirements of extreme edge because it does not satisfy many of the required features.
+Conventional silicon-based electronics are unable to meet the requirements of extreme edge applications because they do not satisfy many of the required features.
 For example, smart labels in asset tracking and smart packages in FMCG are ultra cost-sensitive applications where electronics embedded into them must not cost more than a few cents per unit to ensure economic viability.
-An ECG patch requires a comfortable and conformable form factor in electronics for the patient where conventional bulky electronics will cause discomfort.
+An electrocardiogram (ECG) patch requires a comfortable and conformable form factor in electronics for the patient where conventional bulky electronics will cause discomfort.
 An implantable or ingestible device must contain electronics that are biocompatible and conformable.
-The volume of the extreme edge products in terms of units is enormous, measured in a few trillions annually \cite{b41,b42,b43,b44,b45,b46,b47,b48}.
+The volume of extreme edge products in terms of units is enormous, measured in a few trillions annually \cite{b41,b42,b43,b47}.
 If electronic devices are embedded into such volume of products, they must be manufactured in sustainable semiconductor fabs that have a low environmental footprint.

-Flexible electronics \cite{b12} is an alternative technology that meet many of these characteristics required by extreme edge.
-It aims to produce electronic components including sensors, compute, communication, and battery using low-cost printing and lithography techniques on flexible substrates (e.g., plastic or paper).
-They have an ultra-thin and flexible form factor and can be manufactured in sustainable fabs that use less water and energy, which improves the environmental footprint.
-For example, \textit{Pragmatic} fabricates ultra low-cost flexible integrated circuits (FlexICs) using metal-oxide thin-film transistor technology on a polyimide wafer \cite{b11}, as shown in \textbf{Figure \ref{fig:flexic}}.
-The chips are ultra-thin, conformable, bendable and ultra-low cost \cite{b14}, and the fabs that manufacture FlexICs have significantly lower carbon footprint per FlexIC than an equivalent Si chip \cite{ahamed24}.
-Because the fabrication process is low-cost and fast (weeks rather than months) in manufacturing FlexICs, the development of custom FlexICs specifically designed for an application or domain can be faster and lower in cost than the Silicon technology.
+Flexible electronics \cite{b12} is an alternative technology that meets many of the qualities required by extreme edge.
+The aim is to produce electronic components that include sensors, compute engines, communication interfaces, batteries using low-cost printing, and lithography techniques on flexible substrates (e.g., plastic or paper).
+For example, flexible integrated circuits (FlexICs) \cite{b11} can be fabricated using metal-oxide thin-film transistor technology on a polyimide wafer, as shown in \textbf{Figure \ref{fig:flexic}}.

+The chips are ultra-thin, conformable, bendable and ultra-low cost \cite{b14}, and the semiconductor fabs that manufacture FlexICs have significantly lower carbon footprint per FlexIC than an equivalent Si chip \cite{ahamed24}.
+Because the fabrication process is low-cost and fast, the development of custom FlexICs specifically designed for an application or domain can be faster and lower in cost than Silicon technology.